Khaleda Adib Chowdhury

 Khaleda Adib Chowdhury (c.
 1937 – 28 May 2008) was a Bangladeshi writer.
 She was the recipient of 1993 Bangla Academy Literary Award.

-Biography
+Background and career

 Chowdhury was born in 1937 in Comilla in the then British India.
 She served as a government officer, teacher, journalist and later, a writer.
 She published over 42 books.
 She was the editor of juvenile magazine Nabarun and Sachitra Bangladesh.

+Personal life

-Chowdhury was married to Anwarul Haq.
-Together they had one son, Tanvirul Huq Probal, and two daughters, Sangita Khan and singer Sumona Haque.
+Chowdhury was married to Anwarul Haque, a semi-governmental service holder.
+Together they had one son, Tanveerul Haque Probal, and two daughters, Sangeeta Khan and Sumona Haque.
+Tanveerul, a civil engineer, was the president of REHAB.
+Sangeeta (d.
+2023) was an entrepreneur and women's rights activist.
+She was married to Faizur Rahman Khan, a former managing director of Building Technology & Ideas Limited (bti).
+Sumona is a singer and painter, known for voicing television advertisement jingles.

-Chowdhury died on 28 May 2008 in Uttara neighborhood, Dhaka, Bangladesh.
+Chowdhury died on 28 May 2008 in Uttara neighborhood, Dhaka.